w3c/Guide/standards-track/rec-tips.md

 1. Charter the Working Groups with public deliverables;
 1. Organize a [W3C Workshop](https://www.w3.org/events/workshops/);
 1. Organize joint meetings with other W3C groups or groups outside of W3C.
 Or just invite people to attend a few meetings to start dialog;
-1. Secure early attention from horizontal review groups within W3C (WAI, QA, I18N, TAG, Device Independence);
+1. Secure early attention from horizontal review groups within W3C (WAI, I18N, TAG, Security, Privacy);
 1. Publish primers and other outreach materials;
 1. Develop test suites and other supporting materials in parallel with the Recommendation track document
 1. Organize press releases with the Communications Team;